 Potsdam is just a quick train ride away from Berlin, and most of the city’s parks and palaces have UNESCO World Heritage status.
 The most famous sites is the rococo palace, Sanssouci, and its ornate royal park which is filled with cascading terraces, fountains, and statues.

-Another must-see for history buffs is Cecilienhof, a rustic palace and the site of the Potsdam Conference in 1945, where Stalin, Churchill and Truman decided to divide Germany into different occupation zones.
+Another must-see is Cecilienhof, a rustic palace and the site of the Potsdam Conference.
+It was here in 1945 where Stalin, Churchill and Truman decided to divide Germany into different occupation zones.

 Bremen is often associated with four animals riding piggyback – the characters from the Brothers Grimm fairy tale “The Bremen Town Musicians”.
 Their iconic bronze statue sits on Bremen’s main square and is one of the city’s most photographed attractions.